asdf-format/asdf/docs/asdf/extending/legacy.rst

 If a package provides custom schemas, the schema files must be installed as part of that package distribution.
 In general, schema files must be installed into a subdirectory of the package distribution.
-The `asdf` extension class must supply a `~asdf.AsdfExtension.url_mapping` that maps to the installed location of the schemas.
+The `asdf` extension class must supply a `~asdf.extension.AsdfExtension.url_mapping` that maps to the installed location of the schemas.
 See :ref:`defining_extensions` for more details.

 Registering entry points